 10mm might not seem like a very large amount, but when it comes to clearing drains it can make a huge difference in the result.

-The first problem with 90mm drains is that a getting a camera or drain clearing equipment around a 90° bend is very tight in the first place.
+The first problem with 90mm drains is that a getting a camera or drain clearing equipment around a 90° bend in ANY sized drain is very tight in the first place.
 Should that drain then have two or three bends, getting equipment around all those bends becomes almost impossible if the drain is only 90mm in diameter.
 The second problem is that many 90mm drains are laid with a “T-junction” (or right angle) joint, rather than a junction that joins at a less severe 45° angle.

-You are most likely to find 90mm pipes in new houses built during the past five years or so where it has almost replaced 100mm.
-Unfortunately many 90mm stormwater drains are often not laid completely in compliance with regulations and so they do have a tendency to have issues.
+You are most likely to find 90mm pipes in new houses built during the past five years or so where they have almost replaced 100mm drains.
+Unfortunately many 90mm stormwater drains are often not laid completely in compliance with regulations, and so they do have a tendency to develop problems with blockages more easily.

 So if your drains are 90mm in diameter, please understand that they may take longer to clear than regular drains and that in some cases we might not be able to get all the way through to the blockage.

-We won’t therefore be in and out in an hour, like we can often do with a lot of other drains.
+We may therefore NOT be in and out in an hour, like we can often do with a lot of other drains.

-Please let us know, if you know, that your drains are 90mm, before we come out.
-It will help us manage your expectations better.
+Please let us know, if you know, that your drains are 90mm, before we come out to your place.
+It will help us manage both of our expectations better.